stoicflame/enunciate-gradle/README.md

 configFileName | src/main/enunciate/enunciate.xml	| Location of enunciate configuration file.
 extraJavacArgs | [] | Javac arguments.
 Arguments for source, target, encoding and bootstrapClasspath are added automatically.

-From version *2.11* there will be this additional option:
+From version *2.11* there is this additional option:

 Option | Default value | Description
 -------|---------------|-------------